 We must acknowledge the real-world challenges that coaches face every day.
 With crowded pools and limited time, the bundled-rest interval is, and will remain, a helpful tool for managing the logistics of a complex session.
 It ensures swimmers continue to move and that the planned activities for the workout are completed.

-When pool space is not a limiting factor, when resources are available, and when technology can help manage complexity, prioritizing logistics over physiology will hinder an athlete's development.
-For goals like developing maximum power, improving technique, or targeting specific anaerobic pathways, the physiological need for precise, individualised rest must be more important than convenience.
-This is how modern coaching must evolve.
-Technology should be developed to help coaches balance the demands of physiology and logistics, without adding excessive stress or complexity to their work.
+When pool space is not a limiting factor, when resources are available, and when technology can help manage complexity, prioritizing logistics over physiology weakens the quality of the training record and can undermine the intended stimulus.
+For goals like developing maximum power, improving technique, or targeting specific anaerobic pathways, the physiological need for adequate rest should carry more weight than convenience.
+Technology should help coaches balance physiology and logistics without adding excessive stress or complexity to their work.

-Personalising rest is still a new and developing area in coaching, but we do not need to have perfect data to begin taking action.
+Personalising rest is still a developing area in coaching, but we do not need perfect data to begin taking action.
 The following recommendations are based on scientific principles and can make rest a true competitive advantage.

 Top 5 Recommendations for Coaches

 1. Prescribe Rest as a Separate Variable: Instead of writing "10x100 on 1:50," prescribe "10x100 @ Zone 3 + 30s rest."
-This method isolates the training stimulus to ensure you are training the intended energy system.
-It also ensures that the data you collect is accurate, reliable, and ready for future coaching tools.
+This method makes the training stimulus easier to interpret because work and recovery are no longer hidden inside the same number.

 3. Coach the Athlete, Not Just the Plan: Be a responsive coach.
-Adjust rest based on what you observe (like technique breaking down), what you measure (like heart rate or HRV), and what the athlete communicates to you.
-Each athlete is different and may require a different approach.
+Adjust rest based on what you observe, what you measure, and what the athlete communicates.
+Heart-rate and HRV data can help, but they should be interpreted with training context and athlete feedback.

 4. Teach the Importance of Rest: Explain that rest is a key part of training that leads to adaptation, not just downtime.
 Use simple analogies, like a "recharging battery," to help athletes understand and support this approach.
 An informed team will be able to manage their own rest periods correctly.

 5. Plan Recovery on All Scales: During practice, focus on the details of the rest interval.
-For the week, consider the big picture and plan a schedule with proper recovery days.
-Always promote the essential elements of recovery: sleep, nutrition, and hydration.
+Across the week, monitor whether athletes are coping with the total load.
+Encourage the basics that make recovery possible: sleep, nutrition, hydration, and honest feedback.

 Top 5 Recommendations for Athletes